mauriziopinto/SDCND-Advanced-Line-Finding/README.md

 The first method implements a full processing with sliding window as described in the Udacity lessons.
 The second method avoids to do a full scan of the picture and, instead, relies on the areas in the previous image where the lanes have been found previously.

+A simple sanity check on the following parameters:

+* the difference between the curvature radius of the left and right lanes
+*

-A simple sanity check on the curvature radius of the left and right lanes, makes the second method invoke the first (because probably the lane-line pixels detection did not work as expected)
+makes the second method invoke the first (because probably the lane-line pixels detection did not work as expected)

 | Warped | Polynomials |
 | ------------- |:-------------:|